JamesClonk/JamesClonk.github.io/content/posts/setting-up-nsx-t-with-terraform.md

 Apply complete!
 Resources: 8 added, 0 changed, 0 destroyed.
 ```

+### Result

+Lets see have a look at what was created on NSX-T.

+We can see all the inventory groups that have been created:
 ![NSX-T Security Groups](/images/nsx_t_groups.png)

+And here's the DFW security policy, exactly as defined in our configuration files:
 ![NSX-T Security Policy](/images/nsx_t_dfw_rules.png)

+### Cleanup

 Since Terraform keeps track of all the state of your infrastructure it can also do the reverse and remove all of these resources again cleanly.